dmcarth/Cue/README.md

 ```

 ### Cues
 The real power of Cue, however, comes from the way it treats dialogue.
 On a fundamental level, dialogue is just scene description targeted at one person.
+This targeted direction is called a cue.

 ```
 Jack: This part of the document is meant specifically for me.
 ```

-This subtle distinction allows tremendous flexibility in the writing process.
 Other cues can be targeted at other people and departments.
 Indeed, any part of the mise-en-scene can have a cue if it suits the writer and production team.

 ```
 Audio FX: This is a cue for the audio department.